bhoov/amtutorial/_docs/tutorial/energy_transformer.html.md

 > **Interpretability by design**
 >
 > You can think of the Hopfield Network like an SAE that is integrated
-> into the core computation of the model – interpretability is a natural
+> into the core computation of the model.
+Interpretability is a natural
 > byproduct of good architecture design.

 </div>